 However, for business planning purposes, it is important to understand the relative importance of different markets of origin in generating revenue for the tourism industry.
 It is also important to have information on the extent to which growth rates differ by market of origin (as well as data on visitor and trip behavior and characteristics) to target marketing and development investments efficiently.
 This information is captured through visitor surveys and is presented in Section 4 (Market origin) of this report.

-&lt;sup>6 Source: BC Stats; 2011 and 2012 data are preliminary and subject to revision ("2011p" and "2012p").
+11 Source: BC Stats; 2011, 2012 and 2013 data are preliminary and subject to revision ("2011p", "2012p" and "2013p").

 Tourism revenue by sector